-The District was formed on July 7, 1959 under the Water Conservation District Law of 1931, Division 21, Section 74000 et seq. of the California Water Code (the "Act"), for the purpose of furnishing potable domestic and irrigation water within its boundaries.
+The District was formed on July 7, 1959 under the Water Conservation District Law of 1931, Division 21, Section 74000 et seq. of the California Water Code (the "Act"), for the purpose of furnishing potable domestic (municipal and industrial) and irrigation water within its boundaries.
 The District has operated continuously since 1959.

 Located in the central portion of Santa Barbara County, the District serves the communities of Santa Ynez, Los Olivos, Ballard, the Santa Ynez Band of Chumash Indians, and the City of Solvang on a limited basis.
-With a population of approximately 6,737 (excluding the City of Solvang), the District currently provides water directly to approximately 2,598 municipal and industrial customers (including domestic/residential, commercial, institutional, rural residential, and fire service) and approximately 97 agricultural customers.
+With a population of approximately 6,737 (excluding the City of Solvang), the District currently provides water directly to approximately 2,605 municipal and industrial customers (including domestic/residential, commercial, institutional, rural residential, on-demand, and fire service) and approximately 98 agricultural customers.
 The District encompasses an area of approximately 10,850 acres (including approximately 1,300 acres within Solvang).

 The District obtains its water supplies from the Cachuma Project via exchange of State Water Project supplies, direct diversions from the Cachuma Project (as needed), direct deliveries from the State Water Project, production from the Santa Ynez Uplands Groundwater Basin, and diversions from the Santa Ynez River alluvium.
-The District's major activities include acquisition, construction, operation, and maintenance of works and facilities for the development and use of water resources and water rights including, without limitation, works and facilities to divert, store, pump, treat, deliver, and sell water for reasonable and beneficial uses by the District's domestic and agricultural customers.
+The District's major activities include acquisition, construction, operation, and maintenance of works and facilities for the development and use of water resources and water rights including, without limitation, works and facilities to divert, store, pump, treat, deliver, and sell water for reasonable and beneficial uses by the District's customers.

-During fiscal year 2019/2020, the District maintained a staff of sixteen full-time employees and one part-time employee.
+During fiscal year 2020/2021, the District maintained a staff of seventeen full-time employees and two limited service employees.

 The District is governed by a five-member Board of Trustees (the "Board"), the members of which are elected by the registered voters of the District to staggered four-year terms.
-Day-to-day management of the District is delegated to the General Manager.
+Day-to-day management of the District is carried out by the General Manager.